io-gui/io/readme.md

 - **type** constructor of the property value.
 If not specified, it will be inferred from value.
 - **observer** name of the method to be called when value changes.
 - **reflect** if true, value will be reflected to attribute.
 - **enumerable** Specifies if property should be enumerable.
-Defaults to true.
+Defaults to `true`.

-properties with names prefixed with underscore `_` will not be enumerable regardless of `enumerable` property, nor will they trigger any events, observers or bindings.
+properties with names prefixed with underscore `_` will not be enumerable, nor will they trigger events, observers and bindings.

 If you want to initialize default value with a custom object, wrap it in an anonymous function.